JefersonRamos/Teste--Front--End/README.md

-To generate the endpoint key, go to https://crudcrud.com and copy and paste the token into config / auth.js
+Rodar a aplicação em qualquer servidor de desenvolvimento.

-Replace the value 'END POINT TOKEN CRUD CRUD' for the redeemed key
+To generate the endpoint key, go to https://crudcrud.com and copy and paste the token into config / auth.js Replace the value 'END POINT TOKEN CRUD CRUD' for the redeemed key